The Best 2 Days in Ephesus Itinerary

 Isa Bey Mosque

-Situated on the outskirts of Selçuk, on the Ayasluğ Hills, the impressive İsa Bey Mosque was constructed in 1374–75 and is one of the oldest works of architectural art.
+Situated on the outskirts of Selçuk, on the Ayasluğ Hills, the impressive İsa Bey Mosque was constructed in 1374–75 and is one of the oldest ands significant historical and architectural landmarks.
+Built in the 14th century, it showcases a blend of Byzantine and Islamic architectural styles and is notable for its intricate design, courtyard, and exceptional tile work.

 The Agora Market